-Attracting patients to perform clinical trials and meeting clinical trial objectives can be more costly and timeconsuming than expected, has already been adversely impacted by the ongoing COVID-19 pandemic, and could be adversely affected by another health crisis.
+Attracting patients to perform clinical trials and meeting clinical trial objectives can be more costly and time-consuming than expected, has already been adversely impacted by the ongoing COVID-19 pandemic, and could be adversely affected by another health crisis.

 In order conduct our clinical trials, we must recruit, screen and enroll eligible patients.
-Patients may be identified from the investigator's own practice clinic or hospital or may be referred by another physician.
-Potential clinical trial participants must provide informed consent before undergoing certain clinical tests that are used to determine whether the patient meets the enrollment criteria for inclusion in the clinical trial is ineligible and must be excluded.
+Patients may be identified from the investigator's own clinical practice or hospital or may be referred by another physician.
+Potential clinical trial participants must provide informed consent before undergoing certain clinical tests that are used to determine patient eligibility based on inclusion/exclusion criteria.
 As a result, at the time of informed consent, we do not know if a patient will be eligible to participate in the trial.
 For example, patients with CCC are excluded from our DREAM trial, and we cannot determine eligibility until after the patient has consented and undergone a drug-induced sleep endoscopy.
 To that end, we will need to screen many more patients than we intend to enroll in order to meet our enrollment criteria.
 After a patient is determined to be eligible and is enrolled in the clinical trial, they must comply with the trial requirements and undergo periodic time-consuming tests, including a sleep test in a sleep lab.
 Not all patients who undergo screening will ultimately be eligible for the enrollment in our clinical trials.
 Moreover, some of the enrolled participants may not comply with the requirements of the trial, thereby leading to poor or unusable data, or some may withdraw from the trial, which may compromise the results of the clinical trial.